berkeley-scf/tutorial-git-basics/git-intro.md

 > <http://statistics.berkeley.edu/computing/training/tutorials>
 >
 > In this tutorial, I will use a `$` prompt for bash.
 To follow along,
 > you will need to have bash and `git` installed on your computer.
-If
+On Windows,
+> if you install Git for Windows you should get a `git bash`
+> environment in which you can run bash commands at the command line.
+> On a Mac, if you install Git for Mac, you should have git available at
-> you are using the BCE VM, you should have everything you need
+> the Mac terminal command line.
+If you are using the BCE VM, you should
-> installed.
+> have everything you need installed.
 >
 > If you don't have git installed, please see
 > [this](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)